|Customers at Tiên Phong Bank (TPB)'s transaction office. TPB soared 7 per cent on Wednesday. — Photo courtesy of TPB|

 HÀ NỘI — Shares rebounded on Wednesday thanks to the recovery of large-caps and banking stocks towards the final minutes of trading.

-The benchmark VN-Index on the HCM Stock Exchange (HOSE) gained 0.52 per cent to close at 1,050.26 points.
-It tumbled 3.32 per cent on Thursday.
+The market benchmark VN-Index on the Hồ Chí Minh Stock Exchange (HoSE) gained 0.46 per cent to end at 1,485.19 points.

 It had lost 0.43 per cent to end Tuesday at 1,478.44 points.

 The market's breadth was neutral with 223 stocks rising, while 236 slid.

 Market liquidity declined compared to the previous session as investors poured over VNĐ26.6 trillion (US$1.17 billion) into the southern exchange, equivalent to a trading volume of 876 million shares.

 The 30 biggest stocks tracker VN30-Index rose 0.79 per cent, to end at 1,549.81 points.
 Nineteen in the VN30 basket decreased, while 10 increased.

 In the VN-30 basket, the best performers were Bảo Việt Holdings (BVH), FPT Corporation (FPT), PetroVietnam Gas JSC (GAS), Hòa Phát Group (HPG), Masan Group (MSN), Novaland (NVL), Vingroup (VIC) and Việt Nam National Petroleum Group.